PhD Social Work Online

 - Cohort model (first start beginning during the summer)

 - Fall and spring courses will feature a combination of synchronous and asynchronous class sessions

 - MSW from a CSWE-accredited social work program

 - A graduate GPA of at least a 3.0 on a 4-point scale

-- Three recommendations from academics (preferred) or professionals, who can attest to the applicant’s potential for doctoral work.
+- Three recommendations from academics or professionals, who can attest to the applicant’s potential for doctoral work.
+It is preferred that the recommendations come from academics when possible.